-For BGB-DXP604 and BGB-DXP593, concentration versus time data will be plotted individually and summarized graphically using arithmetic mean (±SD) plots by treatment group, respectively.
+BGB-DXP593 concentration versus time data will be plotted individually and summarized graphically using arithmetic mean (±SD) plots by dose level.
 Arithmetic mean concentrations that are BLQ shall be set to zero for plotting on both linear scale and log-linear scale.